For a full list of groups affiliated with MSU, please view our LGBTQQIA organizations map, located here!

 There are usually 500-600 organizations registered through the Department of Student Life.
 RSOs have access to some University facilities, but have no permanent meeting place and more difficult access to funding than other groups, although funding is available.

-Intersection is an organization for LGBTQ Spartans of color and their allies.
+Queer People of Color Coalition is an organization for LGBTQ Spartans of color and their allies.
 This group provides a safe space for personal support and educates on issues related to intersections of race, ethnicity, nationality and LBGT identities.
-For more information, contact the LBGT Resource Center at email@example.com, or check out the Intersection Facebook page.
+For more information, contact QPOCC at firstname.lastname@example.org, or check out the QPOCC Facebook page.

 Other Student Groups